What Is Mobile Retargeting?

 91% of consumers are more likely to shop with brands that show them personalized recommendations.

-You need to track the behavior of your application users and show them ads accordingly.
+You need to track the behaviour of your application users and show them ads accordingly.
 Your deep links should also follow the theory of personalization.

 When the user clicks on the ad link, you will increase your chances of selling if you can lead them directly to the product checkout screen that they left previously.